MahShaaban/IntegratingDataBioc/README.md

 quantify the effect of the factor over-expression or knockdown on its targets.
 The integration of the binding and expression data therefore can be used to improve the understanding of a transcription factor function.
-In this workshop, we present a complete workflow for integrating the gene expression (RNA-seq) and DNA-binding data (ChIP-seq) to predict the combined function of two transcription factors using R/Bioconductor.
+In this workshop, I present a complete workflow for integrating the gene expression (RNA-seq) and DNA-binding data (ChIP-seq) to predict the combined function of two transcription factors using R/Bioconductor.
 The example we will be using in the workshop is from real datasets of two functionally and evolutionary related